seokyim8/Tetris/README.md

 # Project Summary: Tetris project with self-learning AI

 This project is an attempt to "resurrect" my previously attempted Tetris game application by adding a "self-learning AI" feature.
-All of the Java code used for building the Tetris game has been translated to Python (by hand), and additional libraries (like Pytorch) were used to enable Deep Q Learning for the Tetris bot.
+All of the Java code used for building my Tetris game has been translated to Python (by hand), and additional libraries (like Pytorch) were used to enable Deep Q Learning for the Tetris bot.
 Details are listed below:

 ### Method Used: Deep Q Learning with neural networks.